Unit

 Standard: Biology/Life Science 6 Ecology.

 a.
-Students know biodiversity is the sum total of different kinds of organisms and is affected by alterations of habitat.
+Students know biodiversity is the sum total of different kinds of

 b.
 Students know how to analyze changes in an ecosystem resulting in climate, human activity, introduction of non-native species, or changes in population size.